zentrick/iab-vast-loader/README.md

   })
   ```

-  You can also pass multiple CORS strategies with the array.
-The implementation will race the different strategies in parallel, and will use the first request that succeeds.
-If none of the CORS strategies succeed, it will result in a `VAST_LOADING_FAILED` action.
-Notice that passing an empty array doesn't make sense, because it will make your request to fail always.

-  The default is `['omit']`.
+  The default is `'omit'`.

 #### Output

-The output of loadVast is a stream of VastLoadAction objects:
+The output of loadVast is a stream of `VastLoadAction` objects:

 ```js
 type VastLoadedAction = {